UtrechtUniversity/ricgraph-documentation/README.md

 ```

-## Generate documentation and create a distribution file
+## Generate documentation and website, and create a distribution file

 * Find the version number of the most recent released version of the documentation
   in directory